TUDelft-books/CTB2210/book/statisch_onbepaald/graad_bepalen.md

 Structure
 ```

-Determine the degree of external static indeterminacy.
+For which we'll determine the degree of external static indeterminacy.

 `````{exercise}
 :label: so_2_1